Like most things in life, being invisible online is not quite as absolute as you might think. There are various levels of invisibility.

 - Looking specifically to stream?
 See the best Netflix VPNs

-- Get yourself an extra layer of security with the best antivirus software
+- Get yourself an extra layer of security with the best antivirus

 How VPNs work